Odin-SMR/qsmr/Settings/q_fields.rst

 FOLDER_ANTENNA
    A string.
 Full path to folder containing antenna pattern response files.

-FOLDER_ARTSXMLDATA
-   A string.
-Full path to top folder of arts-xml-data.
-A correct settings is only needed when using the MSIS90 climatology.

 FOLDER_BACKEND
    A string.
 Full path to folder containing backend channel response files.

 FOLDER_BDX
    A string.
 Full path to folder containing files of the Bordeaux a priori database.
-Files having .amt format are expected.
+Files having .mat format are expected.

 FOLDER_FGRID
    A string.
 Full path to folder containing frequency grids.

+FOLDER_MSIS90
+   A string.
+Full path to folder holding the MSIS90 climatology (version taken from arts-xml-data).
+Only needed of temperature data taken from MSIS90, which is the case for some pre-calculations.

 FOLDER_WORK
    A string.
 Full path to a folder where temporary files and/or folders can